Mentored Research Program for Early Career Bioethics Scholars From Low- and Middle-Income Countries: Open Call for Applications

 - Primary academic appointment or institution of study is in a low- or middle-income country, as defined by World Bank criteria.

-- Endorsement of the application from a supervisor or mentor at the applicant's home institution, including a statement describing how the applicant is currently involved in bioethics research; how they will be involved in bioethics research after the NIH mentored research program; and how participation in the NIH mentored bioethics research program will enhance their involvement in these bioethics research activities.
+- Endorsement of the application from a supervisor or mentor at the applicant's home institution, including a statement describing how the applicant is currently involved in bioethics research; how they will be involved in bioethics research after the NIH mentored bioethics research program; and how participation in the NIH mentored bioethics research program will enhance their involvement in these bioethics research activities.

 - Eligibility for the relevant U.S. visa.